Celebrating Seniors - Dick Van Dyke is 90!

 Among his most recent roles (by now an octogenarian senior citizen) Dick Van Dyke appeared in the Hallmark Channel Murder 101 (2006-2008) made-for-television movies as Dr. Jonathan Maxwell.

-As a senior citizen, he had a significant part in Night at the Museum (2006) and also appeared in a sequel Night at the Museum: Secret of the Tomb (2014).
+More film roles followed.
+Senior citizen Dick Van Dyke had a significant part in Night at the Museum (2006) and also appeared in a sequel Night at the Museum: Secret of the Tomb (2014).
 This year he can be seen with Valerie Harper in a short Christmas movie, Merry Xmas (2015) making the film festival rounds.

 Over the span of his 68 years in show business, Dick Van Dyke has appeared in 23 feature films, 63 television series, 4 stage plays, and has authored or co-authored 5 books - including his autobiography My Lucky Life in and Out of Show Business (2011), and his latest, a treatise on aging - Keep Moving: And Other Tips and Truths About Aging (2015).
 Who better than a still-active, nonagenarian senior citizen, to write a book about aging?